ovh/docs/pages/web/domains/dns_zone_edit/guide.en-ca.md

 Once you have modified your domain name’s DNS zone, you will need to allow a maximum of 24 hours for the changes to propagate fully, and be effective.

 If you would like the propagation time to be shorter the next time you edit your OVHcloud DNS zone, you can shorten it slightly by adjusting the TTL (*Time To Live*) that applies to all of the DNS records.

-To do this, go to the `DNS Zone`{.action} tab in the OVHcloud Control Panel, click `Modify default TTL`{.action}, and follow the steps that open.
+To do this, go to the `DNS Zone`{.action} tab in the OVHcloud Control Panel, click `Modify default TTL`{.action}, and follow the steps.

 You can also modify the TTL of a DNS record.
 However, you can only do this on one record at a time, by editing it, or when adding it.